 Norfolk isn’t a county known for its hills, but on this 16-mile walk (with stunning views), you’ll tackle a combined 1,140 feet - the size of a small mountain- if you add together all the gradients along the way!

 Take walk in the landscape that inspired John Constable at Flatford, or discover the beauty of Suffolk's coast and heaths at Dunwich Heath or Sutton Hoo?
-There's river estuaries to explore at Kyson Hill and Pin Mill or enjoy a stroll around the picturesque wool towns of Lavenham and Long Melford or the rolling hills of the Suffolk countryside at Ickworth.
+There's river estuaries to explore at Kyson Hill and Pin Mill, the picturesque wool towns of Lavenham and Long Melford or the rolling hills of the Suffolk countryside at Ickworth.

 Enjoy a walk through the relatively flat landscape of Cambridgeshire, where the big skies give a feeling of wide open space.
 Whether you're looking to escape the city of Cambridge or want to explore the countryside surrounding Ely, come and discover the beauty of the Cambridgeshire fens and the wildlife that call them home.

 If you're after a short stroll or a long ramble, here are some walks you might like to try in Essex, Bedfordshire and Hertfordshire.
 Whether you enjoy woodland walks, historic village trails or wide open spaces where you can enjoy the view, we'd recommend pulling on those walking boots and trying this series of walks that bring new interest with the changing seasons.

 You don't have to walk for miles to feel the benefit.
 A short stroll in the fresh air will leave you feeling refreshed and relaxed.
 So if you're looking for a peaceful meander or gentle stroll that's not too far from a tea-room, here are some short walks to enjoy, all less than 2 miles.